Sellers

 An obvious question you might be asking yourself is: How do I put this all into motion and formulate a plan that will work best for my family?

-Truthfully, once you’ve decided that selling your home is the next thing on your to-do list, call a professional, local Realtor.
+Truthfully, once you’ve decided that selling your home is the next thing on your to-do list, call a professional, local Real Estate Agent.
 In fact, call two or three of them.

 Here’s a Great Place to Begin the Process: